GCBallesteros/NotebookNavigator.nvim/README.md

 Notebook Navigator comes with the following functions and features:
 - Jump up/down between cells
-- Execute cell (with and without jumping to the next one)
+- Run cells (with and without jumping to the next one)
 - Create cells before/after the current one
 - Comment whole cells
 - A [mini.ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md) textobject
   specification that you can use standalone
-- A [Hydra](https://github.com/anuvyklack/hydra.nvim) mode to quickly manipulate and execute cells
+- A [Hydra](https://github.com/anuvyklack/hydra.nvim) mode to quickly manipulate and run cells
 - Support for multiple languages.
 Notebooks are not just for Pythonistas!